Publish/Subscribe API for Python SDK

 }

-This method is deprecated.
+The use of this method is discouraged.
 Use Unsubscribe All instead.

 Unsubscribe from all channels and all channel groups.